Avoidant/Restrictive Food Intake Disorder

 We also take a holistic approach to eating disorder treatment.
 Specifically, this means that we try to heal the whole person: mind, body, and spirit.
 Therefore, our therapies range from individual and family therapy to art and equine therapy.
 We also offer more spiritual treatment for those who want to strengthen their relationship with God.

 For ARFID treatment, we will utilize both nutritionists and therapists.
-This ensures that you will be healthy with sustainable recovery in the future.
+This ensures you will be healthy and have a sustainable recovery in the future.

 Get Help at Selah House Today

 Too many people wait to treat their eating disorder until it’s too late.
 Sometimes it takes so long because people don’t recognize the signs in time.
-Other times, people are simply too ashamed or afraid of admitting the problem to take the necessary steps.
+Other times, people are simply too ashamed or afraid to admit the problem and take the necessary steps.
 Don’t let this happen to you.
 Get help today!

-If you want to learn more about ARFID treatment at Selah House, reach out to our friendly staff today.
-You can contact us now at 765-650-7951 for more information.
+If you want to learn more about ARFID treatment at Selah House, contact our dedicated admissions staff today.